Diamondback Terrapin

 diamondback terrapin

 They face threats from habitat loss and degradation.
-In the late 1800s and early 1900s, were hunted nearly to extinction for their meat, which was considered a gourmet delicacy.
+In the late 1800s and early 1900s, they were hunted nearly to extinction for their meat, which was considered a gourmet delicacy.